 Heroin Detox With Naltrexone Therapy

 This is why we recommend Naltrexone therapy to all of our patients.
-With naltrexone, we can block cravings, prevent relapses, and give people a fighting chance to make the changes necessary for long-term recovery.
+With naltrexone, we can block cravings, reduce the risk of relapses, and give people a fighting chance to make the changes necessary for long-term recovery.

 It has become more and more evident to me that a considerable part of the reason for this high relapse rate is the fact that opioids relieve emotional pain so well.
 Of course, the drugs come with many side effects and, of course, are highly addictive.
 Still, they are potent painkillers for the emotional system.